 http://www.nationalgallery.org.uk/paintings/jacob-van-ruisdael-a-pool-surrounded-by-trees– accessed 6th May 2016

 John Constable (11 June 1776 – 31 March 1837) was an English Romantic painter.
-Born in Suffolk, he is known principally for his landscape paintings of Dedham Vale, the area surrounding his home, now known as “Constable Country”,which he invested with an intensity of affection.
+Born in Suffolk, He is known principally for his landscape paintings of Dedham Vale, the area surrounding his home now known as “Constable Country”.
 “I should paint my own places best”, he wrote to his friend John Fisher in 1821, “painting is but another word for feeling”.http://www.john-constable.org/– accessed 6th May 2016

 http://www.john-constable.org/Golding-Constable’s-Kitchen-Garden-large.html-accessed 6th May 2016

 I feel Constable is a painter of place.
 He used his surroundings and things that he saw and knew about in his paintings.
 To evoke memories of places and almost claim them as his.

 Marine Hugonnier b.
 1969, whose work across a whole range of media, explores the relationship between language and image and the dynamic, deceptive impact both can have on understanding. http://www.itsnicethat.com/articles/marine-hugonnier– accessed 6th May 2016

 Marine is another artist that I hadn’t heard of and I am so glad that I now do.
 I love these front pages and the blocks of colour used on them.
 The newspapers are kept as they are with colour laid on top of them.
 The artist has collected the newspapers that represent various moments in history such as the Vietnam war so as to make the piece real, to keep it the same but different.
 The colours used were from a Kodak colour chart.
 It evokes memories of events and place and casts the viewer back to a time they remember but with a lot of it blanked out.
 Like certain parts of history.